tomsWebConsulting/twcsl/Accordion Block Top Bottom Border Hide/README.md

   * Site-wide

+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[accordion block top bottom border hide.css][1]** to Website > Pages > Website Tools > Custom CSS.

   * Page Specific

+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[accordion block top bottom border hide.html][2]** to Page Settings > Advanced > Page Header Code Injection for the page.
+Refer to [Per-page code injection][3] for details.

-Please see [per-page code injection][3].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation